19.10 WHO FCTC in a domestic context: Case study example of Australia’s Tobacco Plain Packaging

 Recommendation

 On 29 April 2010, the Australian Government announced that it would introduce mandatory plain packaging of tobacco products as part of a comprehensive strategy to reduce smoking rates in Australia.
-As part of the legislative development process, consultations occurred with the public and relevant stakeholders in a manner consistent with the Implementation Guidelines for Article 5.3 of the WHO FCTC.
-3 As outlined in section 19.3 above, Article 5.3 and its Guidelines requires Parties, in setting and implementing their public health policies with respect to tobacco control, to act to protect these policies from commercial and other vested interests of the tobacco industry in accordance with national law including interacting with the tobacco industry only when and to the extent strictly necessary to enable effective regulation of the tobacco industry and tobacco products, and that any necessary interactions should be conducted transparently.
-The consultation process for the development of Australia’s tobacco plain packaging measures was conducted by the Australian Government Department of Health through formal public consultation processes and, in addition, through targeted consultation with stakeholders.
-The details of the formal consultation processes, including consultation papers and submissions to the consultations, were made publicly available4 and a public record maintained to provide notification of meetings between the Australian Government Department of Health and the Tobacco Industry.5
+As part of the legislative development process, consultations occurred with the public and relevant stakeholders in a manner consistent with the Implementation Guidelines for Article 5.3 of the WHO FCTC.3 As outlined in section 19.3 above, Article 5.3 and its Guidelines require Parties, in setting and implementing their public health policies with respect to tobacco control, to protect these policies from commercial and other vested interests of the tobacco industry in accordance with national law, including interacting with the tobacco industry only when and to the extent strictly necessary and ensuring such interactions are conducted transparently, to enable effective regulation of the tobacco industry and tobacco products.
+The consultation process for the development of Australia’s tobacco plain packaging measures was conducted by the Australian Government Department of Health and Aged Care through formal public consultation processes and, in addition, through targeted consultation with stakeholders.
+The details of the formal consultation processes, including consultation papers and submissions to the consultations, were made publicly available4 and a public record maintained to provide notification of meetings between the Australian Government Department of Health and Aged Care and the tobacco industry.5

 The Tobacco Plain Packaging Act 2011 was passed by the Australian Parliament in November 2011 and received Royal Assent in December 2011.
-The objects of the Tobacco Plain Packaging Act specifically include giving effect to certain obligations that Australia has as a party to the WHO FCTC.7 From December 2012, Australia became the first country in the world to introduce tobacco plain packaging; with all tobacco products sold in Australia required to comply with the legislation.
-The legislation bans the use of logos, brand imagery, symbols, other images, colours and promotional text on tobacco products and tobacco product packaging.
-Packaging must be a standard drab dark brown colour in matt finish.
-Packs are distinguished by brand and product name printed in a standard colour, position, font size and style.
-Cigarette packs must be rectangular and made of rigid cardboard, with no embellishments.
-The pack opening must be a flip-top lid, hinged at the back of the pack.
-The legislation also specifies maximum and minimum size restrictions for packs.
-Graphic health warnings, updated and expanded under the Competition and Consumer (Tobacco) Information Standard 2011,8 are required on 75% of the front and 90% of the back of tobacco packaging.
+The objects of the Act specifically included giving effect to certain obligations that Australia has as a party to the WHO FCTC.7 From December 2012, Australia became the first country in the world to introduce tobacco plain packaging; with all tobacco products sold in Australia required to comply with the legislation.
+The legislation banned the use of logos, brand imagery, symbols, other images, colours and promotional text on tobacco products and tobacco product packaging.
+Packaging had to be a standard drab dark brown colour in matt finish.
+Packs were distinguished by brand and product name printed in a standard colour, position, font size and style.
+Cigarette packs were required to be rectangular and made of rigid cardboard, with no embellishments.
+The pack opening had to be a flip-top lid, hinged at the back of the pack.
+The legislation also specified maximum and minimum size restrictions for packs.
+Graphic health warnings, updated and expanded under the Competition and Consumer (Tobacco) Information Standard 2011,8 were required on 75% of the front and 90% of the back of tobacco packaging.

 Australia’s tobacco plain packaging scheme has faced three legal challenges — a domestic constitutional challenge before the High Court of Australia; a challenge by Cuba, the Dominican Republic, Honduras and Indonesia before the World Trade Organization; and by Philip Morris Asia (PMA) under a 1993 Hong-Kong Australia Bilateral Investment Treaty (‘BIT’).